Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 \ ({m_1}{x} + {m_2}{x^2}) = {m}{x}
 \end{equation}

 Now we can take a look at our estimates by _applying_ ^[See ?apply in R] our function to our original values.
-The apply functions are one of the areas where R diverges from other languages.
+Again, the apply functions are one of the areas where R diverges from other languages.
 If you are familiar with Map functions, they do basically the same thing.
 In our case, we are replacing a for or while loop with sapply.

 ```r